-• The APEx coordinator hosts APEx information sessions annually each fall.
+The APEx coordinator hosts APEx information sessions in the fall and spring.
 Additionally, students can meet with the APEx coordinator 1:1 at any time during the year.

 18. What qualifications does an individual need to serve as a preceptor?